cropgeeks/gridscore-next-client/docs/settings.md

   - *Defining trial corners*: The corners of a trial are used to determine the location and shape of each individual plot within the trial.
 You can either define the corner points during the trial setup or you can adjust them by using the <a href="trial-modification.html">trial modification</a> functionality.
   - *Georeferencing*: GridScore can use your GPS location to highlight where you are positioned within the trial both on the main data view as well as the map.
 This can be useful when navigating a trial.
   - *Data tagging*: While collecting phenotypic data, GridScore may use your GPS location to record where you have collected data for each plot.
 This information sits alongside the potentially available shape of each plot.
+  - *GPS data input*: For GPS type traits your GPS location will be used to gather location information as trait values.
 - **Navigation mode**: The navigation mode determines how you navigate the main data view.
 By default, this is set to `drag`, which means that you move around the trial by dragging the main data view like you would a map on a touch device.
 You can switch this to `jump` which will not react to drag events, but instead shows a button in the bottom right corner of the main data view that can be used to move the main data view in any direction using a directional pad.
+- **Category count inline**: Decide how many category trait options are displayed inline before switching to a dropdown selection box.
 - **Voice feedback**: When enabled, GridScore will use the speech synthesis (text-to-speech) functionality of your device to provide feedback on your data input.
 This is done in the form of audibly repeating the data you entered as well as the plot identifier and trait which has been selected.
 - **Restrict data input**: Sometimes you want to make sure that you're only selecting plots to score from a certain row or column.
 For example, you may be walking along the first column in the trial and want to make sure you're not accidentally selecting a plot from the neighboring column.
 When this setting is enabled, GridScore will restrict the ability to select plots on the main data view to only those within the marked rows/columns.
 If no columns or rows are marked, any plot can be selected.